 With the support of charities and caseworkers—and importantly, the public—Beam ‘members’ raise money for training courses through online campaigns that help them pursue the career of their choice, whether that be as an accountant, a beautician, or a crane rigger.
 We’ve partnered with them before, and love what they stand for.

-A nice touch this Christmastime could be to buy Beam gift cards to give to your employees, or even your clients.
-The recipients can then choose who to support on the Beam platform, get updates on that person’s progress via email, and follow their journey back into work—all in the knowledge that their donation has made a tangible difference this Christmas.
+Instead of spending money on what would’ve been an office party, you could buy Beam gift cards to give to your employees, or even your clients.
+The recipients can then choose who to support on the Beam platform, get updates on that person’s progress via email, and follow their journey back into work—all in the knowledge that their donation has made a tangible difference.